earlyann/Crowdfunding_ETL/README.md

 - Created a new DataFrame that contained the extracted data.
 - Split each "name" column value into a first and last name, and placed each in a new column.
 - Cleaned and exported the DataFrame as contacts.csv and saved it to GitHub.
 - Create the Crowdfunding Database: We sketched an ERD of the tables by inspecting the four CSV files and used the information from the ERD to create a table schema for each CSV file.
 I specified the data types, primary keys, foreign keys, and other constraints and saved the database schema as a Postgres file named crowdfunding_db_schema.sql.
 I then created a new Postgres database and uploaded each of the saved dataframe csvs to the new crowdfunding_db.
-SQL SELECT statements verify the data integreity.
+SQL SELECT statements verify the data integrity.

 Author: Lacey Morgan